-At its meeting on 4 December 2007, the board of directors authorised the signing of a "directors and officers liability" insurance contract.
+At its meeting on 4 December 2007, the board of directors authorised the signing of a "Directors and officers liability" insurance contract.
 This contract covers liability for the damages that a Company director/corporate officer would be liable to pay in respect of a claim brought against him for misconduct/negligence.
-The maximum cover amount under this contract is 3,000,000 euros.
+The maximum cover amount under this contract is $\notin 3,000,000$.

-Under this agreement, Caisse de Refinancement de l'Habitat paid 7,684.50 euros (incl.
-VAT) by way of net annual premium under this policy for the 2022 financial year.
+Under this agreement, your company paid €8,229.50 (incl.
+VAT) by way of net annual premium under this policy for the 2023 financial year.

-Paris and Paris La Défense, 27 February 2023
+Paris and Paris La Défense, 7 March 2024